Unauthorised bike tracks and jumps

 - using logs and branches to block tracks and cleared areas to allow the bush to regenerate

 - planting and mulching to mitigate environmental impacts.

-What is Council doing about the lack of bike facilities in the Tweed?
+What bike facilities has Council opened in the Tweed?

 Our Open Space Strategy 2019–2029(PDF, 3MB) guides the planning, development and management of public open spaces, sport and recreation facilities across the Tweed.